mpytlik-intel/edge-ai-suites/manufacturing-ai-suite/industrial-edge-insights-time-series/docs/user-guide/weld-anomaly-detection/get-started.md

 ```
 ## Data flow explanation

-The data flow remains same as that explained in the [High-Level Architecture](../how-it-works.md).
+The data flow remains same as that explained in the [High-Level Architecture](./how-it-works.md).
-We will ingest the wind turbine anomaly detection data using the OPC-UA simulator and publishing the anomaly alerts to MQTT broker.
+We will ingest the weld anomaly detection data using the OPC-UA simulator and publishing the anomaly alerts to MQTT broker.

 ### **Data Sources**